 You are attending a rare and perhaps once in a lifetime occasion, where a lawyer is given a microphone and a captive audience and he is at a loss for words!

 I am flabbergasted!
 I have been thinking about what to say to you in response to this honor which you have bestowed upon me.
 Lawyers are usually “kissed” or “cursed,” depending on the situation, but now you have gone a step further and have embraced me within your arms as you have done at Berkeley Lake for over 30 years.
 I am deeply honored and deeply touched.

-Perhaps I can best explain my feelings like this: Some 30 plus years ago I was living down in Buckhead on a part of a 50 acre tract of land my grandfather bought there in the 1860’s for $800.
-My next door neighbor took in a stranger who wondered over from the State of Alabama to apply for a job as head coach of the football team at the University of Georgia.
+Perhaps I can best explain my feelings like this: Some 30 plus years ago I was living down in Buckhead on a part of a 50-acre tract of land my grandfather bought there in the 1860s for $800.
+My next door neighbor took in a stranger who wandered over from the State of Alabama to apply for a job as head coach of the football team at the University of Georgia.

 He plowed up my front yard while he taught my children to play football.
-After an extended period of time he landed the job and became head football coach.
+After an extended period of time, he landed the job and became the head football coach.
 He remained there for years, became athletic director and retired a few years ago.

 Coach Vince Dooley became a legend and recently he was honored by the University of Georgia, the State of Georgia, the football team and everybody in bulldog country with the dedication of a parcel of land in the athletic complex at Athens.

 As I read about and heard about this I began to think and realize what an honor a land dedication is and what a memorial it is to have such a thing done.
 When Steve Seitz informed me of “Pete’s Point” this was the first thing that came to my mind.
 I could not believe that the citizens of Berkeley Lake were so honoring me.